dessa-oss/atlas/documentation/STEPBYSTEPGUIDE.md

 reader.get_unstructured_results(job_id, stage_id)
 ```

-If a stage has outputs that have been persisted with `.persist()`, this function will return the list of these outputs.
+If a stage has outputs that have been persisted with `.persist()`, this function will return the list of these outputs, assuming the outputs are serializable by the `dill` library.
+If the output of a stage cannot be serialized by `dill`, the execution of that stage will not be affected (a warning will be logged).
+When trying to fetch an unserializable persisted output, however, the result reader will throw an exception.
+Both the warning and exception will contain a message which itself contains the name of the stage and the type of the output that you tried to persist.

 ```
 reader.get_error_information(job_id, <option stage_id>)